 Primary Responsibilities: Agriculture, Aviation

 Andy Kuret is a missionary from Switzerland who grew up in Bolivia as an MK (missionary kid).
-After a career in farming and sales, he took commercial pilot’s training at Prairie School of Aviation in Canada.
+After a career in farming and sales, he took commercial pilot’s training at Prairie College of Mission Aviation (PCMA) in Canada.
 In January 2011, Andy was seconded to serve SAM Ministries in Mozambique through Mercy Air Switzerland.

-Primary Responsibilities: Mission Farm Management, School, Pastor’s Farmer Associations
+Primary Responsibilities: Mission Farm Management, School Director, Pastor’s Farmer Associations